shaposhnikoff/shaposhnikoff.github.io/index.md

 * Monitoring & Logging: Prometheus/Grafana,Dynatrace, ELK Stack
 * Scripting: Python, Bash

-Achievements:
+### WORK Experience

+#### Softserve - FinOps TeamLead / NDA Client
+##### Jan,2023 - now

 * Automated EC2 and RDS hibernation scheduling, enabling shutdown during off-hours and startup during business hours or events, reducing infrastructure costs by 50%.

 * Extended the solution to Azure Compute Instances and PostgreSQL databases, achieving similar cost savings
-* Streamlined CI/CD pipelines, cutting release times by 30%.
-* Automated infrastructure provisioning with Terraform, improving scalability and consistency.

-### WORK Experience

-#### Softserve - Senior Data/Devops Engineer
-##### Jan,2023 - now

 * Development and implementation of automated solutions for monitoring and managing costs in AWS and Azure using Python and Terraform.
 Creating custom reports for Cloudability and automating cost reporting.